 To prepare for the qualifying exam, the student should consult with the PhD committee to determine the respective responsibilities for question preparation among the members.
 At the discretion of the advisor, this consultation may be accomplished either through a formal meeting or through individual interactions with committee members.
-Once the areas of responsibility for each committee member, either individually or as a group, during the preparation quarter, concentrating on the area in which s/he will be preparing a question.
+Once the areas of responsibility for each committee member are established, the student should consult with each committee member, either individually or as a group, during the preparation quarter, concentrating on the area in which s/he will be preparing a question.
 The student should work with the faculty member to construct a bibliography relevant to the question and to define scope or parameters for the question.
 Students are advised to meet regularly with each committee member during this preparation process.
 Committee members should be as helpful as possible during this process, without revealing the precise scope and content of the question that will be asked on the examination.